ssauma/WebViewCapture/README.md

 ## License

-WebViewCapture is available under the MIT license.
+WebViewCustomFont is available under the MIT license.
 See the LICENSE file for more info.